Dream of a Rarebit Fiend (film)

-Dream of a Rarebit Fiend is a 1906 silent film directed by Edwin S. Porter for Edison Manufacturing Company.
+Dream of a Rarebit Fiend is a 1906 silent trick film directed by Edwin S. Porter for Edison Manufacturing Company.
 It is a seven-minute live-action film adaptation of the comic strip Dream of the Rarebit Fiend by American cartoonist Winsor McCay.
 The film was marketed as using several special effects in which "some of the photographic 'stunts' have never been seen or attempted before."

 In 2015, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".

 Plot

 The Rarebit Fiend gorges on Welsh rarebit at a restaurant.
 When he leaves, he begins to get dizzy as he starts to hallucinate.
 He desperately tries to hang onto a lamppost as the world spins all around him.
 A man helps him get home.
 He falls into bed and begins having more hallucinatory dreams.

 During a dream sequence, the furniture begins moving around the room.
 Imps emerge from a floating Welsh rarebit container and begin poking his head as he sleeps.
 His bed then begins dancing and spinning wildly around the room before flying out the window with the Fiend in it.

 The bed floats across the city as the Fiend floats up and off the bed.
 He hangs off the back and eventually gets caught on a weathervane atop a steeple.
 His bedclothes tear and he falls from the sky, crashing through his bedroom ceiling.
 The Fiend awakens from the dream after falling out of his bed.